vacu9708/Machine-learning/Foundations of machine learning/Linear regression/readme.md

 ![image](https://github.com/vacu9708/Machine-learning/assets/67142421/856cd7af-8bc0-4a81-9328-c976e91aa969)

 Linear regression is used for predicting a continuous outcome variable (also known as the dependent variable) from one or more predictor variables (also known as independent variables or features).<br>
-The objective of linear regression is to find the best-fitting straight line that accurately predict the output values.<br>
+The objective of linear regression is to find the best-fitting straight line that predict the data.<br>
-A function that is set up to predict the output values is called `H`ypothesis:<br>
+The functions that are set up to find the predicted data are called `H`ypothesis:<br>
 ![image](https://github.com/vacu9708/Machine-learning/assets/67142421/3247fc32-1810-48f7-9dc2-c00dedef1659)<br>

 ## Cost function and learning
 ![image](https://github.com/vacu9708/Machine-learning/assets/67142421/1474a959-44e2-4d21-b9bb-66556668fd4d)<br>
-The cost function means the error or discrepancy between the predicted values and the actual values in a model.<br>
+The cost function refers to the error or discrepancy between the predicted values and the actual values in a model.<br>
-The task of finding the parameters(such as w and b) that minimize the cost function is called **learning** or **optimization**.
-Optimization methods include the **gradient descent**, using the **derivative**, etc.
+The task of finding the parameters(such as w and b of the Hypothesis) that minimize the cost function is called **learning** or **optimization**.<br>
+Optimization methods include **gradient descent**, using the **derivative**, etc.<br>
+The best hypothesis is used to predict the data.

 ## Cost function for linear regression
 The cost function for linear regression is the Mean Squared Error (MSE), and it is given by:<br>